S2E/s2e-old/docs/Windows/DriverTutorial.rst

 -----------------------

 Drivers often use polling loops to check the status of registers.
 Polling loops cause the number of states to explode.
-The ``PollingLoopDetector`` plugin relies on the user to specify the location of each of these loops and kills the states whenever it detects such loops.
+The `EdgeKiller <../Plugins/EdgeKiller.html>`_ plugin relies on the user to specify the location of each of these loops and kills the states whenever it detects such loops.
 Each configuration entry for this plugin takes a pair of addresses specifying an edge in the control flow graph of the binary.
 The plugin kills the state whenever it detects the execution of such an edge.